PostgreSQL vs Oracle: The Battle of the Titans

 - Scalability – Draw

-While both solutions are quite capable in this category, Postgres possesses the advantage due to its open-source characteristics.
+While both solutions are quite capable in this category, PostgreSQL possesses the advantage due to its open-source characteristics.
 Not only is it much lighter than Oracle, you also don’t have to fork out more cash to expand your infrastructure.
-Postgres is completely capable of accommodating any volume of data.
+PostgreSQL is completely capable of accommodating any volume of data.

-Oracle has a robust language in PL/SQL, however Postgres allows you to write language handlers in multiple languages (Python, R, etc.) directly in the database.
+Oracle has a robust language in PL/SQL, however PostgreSQL allows you to write language handlers in multiple languages (Python, R, etc.) directly in the database.

-Postgres also clearly has the edge when it comes to compatibility with operating systems, which is extremely crucial in today’s diverse and complex development environments.
-FreeBSD, HP-UX, Linux, NetBSD, OpenBSD, OS X, Solaris, Unix and Windows are all compatible with Postgres, which is a big advantage.
+PostgreSQL also clearly has the edge when it comes to compatibility with operating systems, which is extremely crucial in today’s diverse and complex development environments.
+FreeBSD, HP-UX, Linux, NetBSD, OpenBSD, OS X, Solaris, Unix and Windows are all compatible with PostgreSQL , which is a big advantage.

 Did You Know?